Oathian/NC-Games-Backend/README.md

-# Northcoders House of Games API
+# Aidan's Northcoders House of Games API

+## Summary

+(Summarise the project)
+(min versions of node and postgres)
+(how to clone, install dependencies, seed local db and run tests)

 ## Creating environment variables